 2 hours 45 minutes from Portland

 The almost northernmost location of Portland allows its residents to cross the border and spend a day or weekend in Washington.
-And the most popular destination for urban-loving travelers here is undoubtably Seattle.
+One of the most popular destinations for urban-loving travelers here is Seattle

 A place where Starbucks took its first steps, the Emerald City is proud of its coffee culture.
-Nearly 300 coffee shops are scattered around the city, inviting the visitors to sample different brands and brews.
+Nearly 300 coffee shops are scattered around the city, inviting locals and visitors to sample different brands and brews.

-But if you are a devoted Starbucks-drinker, don’t think twice before driving to the SoDo neighborhood and visiting the Starbucks Center, headquarters of the world-famous coffeehouse chain.
+If you are a devoted Starbucks-drinker, though, don’t think twice before driving to the SoDo neighborhood and visiting the Starbucks Center, headquarters of the world-famous coffeehouse chain.

 Getting inside, beyond the Starbucks Reserve, however, is not a piece of cake.
 Not big coffee drinkers and lacking any connections with people who might have work here, we satisfied our curiosity with just a glance at the main office of the wold-famous company from outside.

-But thankfully, Seattle has far more interesting things to make your day trip from Portland unforgettable.
+But thankfully, Seattle has far more interesting things to make your day adventures unforgettable.
 First things first, admire the view of the city from the Space Needle.
 At 605 feet, it’s one of the tallest structures in Seattle.

 9. Snoqualmie Falls, Washington